-After arriving in Panama, you will travel to Bocas del Toro, where program orientation will begin.
-There, you will learn the basics of carbon chemistry, the carbon cycle, and ocean carbon flows, as well as the importance of coastal ecosystems and the potential role of marine ecosystems in mitigating climate change.
+Program orientation begins in Bocas del Toro, where you will learn the basics of carbon chemistry, the carbon cycle, and ocean carbon flows, as well as the importance of coastal ecosystems and the potential role of marine ecosystems in mitigating climate change.

-You will begin extensive field exploration in the Bocas de Toro region, specifically at the Smithsonian Tropical Research Institute, which has established a research and educational site on Isla Colón, giving scientists and students access to an astounding variety of marine life in untouched forests, a coastal lagoon system, and multiple reefs and islands.
-Here, you will study coastal wetland ecosystems in a complex setting—where fisheries, growing tourism, and large populations of endangered marine wildlife provide a representative region for students to learn about Caribbean biodiversity and blue carbon.
-Course content in Bocas de Toro includes field briefings and application of methods and methodology in situ.
+Begin extensive field exploration in the Bocas de Toro region at the Smithsonian Tropical Research Institute, which has a research and educational site on Isla Colón, giving scientists and students access to an astounding variety of marine life in untouched forests, a coastal lagoon system, and multiple reefs and islands.
+Study coastal wetland ecosystems in a complex setting that includes fisheries, tourism, and large populations of endangered marine wildlife.
 In the San San Pond Sak wetlands, you will learn about wetland ecology and how to measure blue carbon stocks in four unique habitats, including tropical peatlands, orey (Campnosperma panamensis) forests, mangroves, and manatee grass beds.

-Coiba Island is a UNESCO World Heritage site, one of four key sites in the Eastern Tropical Seascape Biological Corridor, the largest island in Mesoamerica, and one of the top 10 diving sites in the world.
-Here, you will explore the key role mangroves play in marine organism reproductive cycles and witness up close the breathtaking biodiversity of coral reefs, which house, worldwide, 30% of marine biodiversity while occupying only .01% of the ocean floor.
-You will learn about the impacts of climate change on ocean ecosystems, especially due to factors like fluctuating ocean temperatures, acidification, and coral reef calcification.
+Coiba Island is a UNESCO World Heritage site, one of four key sites in the Eastern Tropical Seascape Biological Corridor and the largest island in Mesoamerica.
+It is also one of the top 10 diving sites in the world.
+Here, you will explore the role mangroves play in marine organism reproductive cycles and witness the breathtaking biodiversity of coral reefs, which house 30 percent of marine biodiversity worldwide on only .01 percent of the ocean floor.
+Learn about the impacts of climate change on ocean ecosystems, especially factors like fluctuating ocean temperatures, acidification, and coral reef calcification.

 In Guna Yala, you will conduct comparative studies of the coral reef ecosystems and organism diversity of the Caribbean and the Pacific.
-Guna Yala, the first indigenous territory to be granted autonomous rule in Latin America (in 1938), is considered to possess one of the best conserved coral reef systems in the Caribbean due to its isolation, low population pressure, and prohibition of scuba diving in the region, although these conditions are beginning to change.
-Here, you can expect to study and snorkel with a vast variety of marine creatures in the region.
-You will also explore in depth seagrass beds and the key role these play in sustaining life in the oceans.
-Seagrasses are considered to be among the fastest growing plants on earth, and are a key piece in blue carbon stocks and storage.
+Guna Yala, the first indigenous territory to be granted autonomous rule in Latin America (in 1925), is considered one of the best-conserved coral reef systems in the Caribbean due to its isolation, low population pressure, and prohibition of scuba diving, although these conditions are beginning to change.
+You will study and snorkel with a wide variety of marine creatures and explore seagrass beds and the key role they play in sustaining ocean life.
+Among the fastest growing plants on Earth, seagrasses are key to blue carbon stocks and storage.

-Alyson Dagang, a California native, completed her BA in international development with an emphasis in Latin American studies at American University in Washington, DC, and her PhD in the School of Forest Resources and Conservation at the University of Florida, Gainesville.
-She carried out research with local farmers and examined biophysical and socioeconomic aspects of wood and fruit tree repopulation of grazed, extensive pastures in Central Panama.
-Alyson was a Peace Corps volunteer in Panama in the province of Panama Oeste.
-She has worked on numerous projects in Panama with emphases that include gender, agroforestry, sustainable agriculture, community development, environmental education, forestry, and conservation.
-Most recently, Alyson served as an associate academic dean for Latin America with SIT.
-Dr. Dagang is also the academic director for SIT’s semester-long Panama: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation program.
+A California native, Alyson completed her BA in international development with an emphasis in Latin American studies at American University in Washington, DC, and her PhD in the School of Forest Resources and Conservation at the University of Florida, Gainesville.
+Her research, carried out with local farmers, examined biophysical and socioeconomic aspects of wood and fruit tree repopulation of grazed pastures in central Panama.
+She has served as SIT Study Abroad associate academic dean for Latin America.
+Alyson was a Peace Corps volunteer in the Panamanian province of Panama Oeste.
+She has worked on projects focused on gender, agroforestry, sustainable agriculture, community development, environmental education, forestry, and conservation.
+She is also the academic director for SIT’s semester-long ecology program in Panama.

-Dr. Omar López holds a PhD and an MSc in biology from the University of Utah and a BSc in botany from the University of Panama.
-He is currently the principle investigator for a nationwide inventory of alien plant species across Panama, which is a collaboration between Panama’s National Environment Authority and the Smithsonian Tropical Research Institute.
-Dr. Lopez has worked throughout the United States as a guest lecturer and researcher, and with the Smithsonian Tropical Research Institute and the Panamanian government on many important projects.
-He also has worked in various cross-cultural contexts as a researcher, advisor, and lecturer on a wide range of topics.
+Omar holds a PhD and an MSc in biology from the University of Utah and a BSc in botany from the University of Panama.
+He is the principle investigator for a nationwide inventory of alien plant species across Panama, which is a collaboration between Panama’s Ministry of the Environment and the Smithsonian Tropical Research Institute.
+Omar has worked throughout the United States as a guest lecturer and researcher.
+He also has worked in cross-cultural contexts as a researcher, advisor, and lecturer.

-Dr. Maté completed his doctorate in marine biology and fisheries at the University of Miami and has since been involved in numerous research projects both independently and with the Smithsonian Tropical Research Institute (STRI) where he is currently a full-time field scientist.
-He has an interactive, dynamic, and visual field-based teaching style, which complements his vast theoretic, laboratory, and field experiences.
+Juan completed his doctorate in marine biology and fisheries at the University of Miami and has since been involved in research projects both independently and with the Smithsonian Tropical Research Institute, where he is a full-time field scientist.
+His interactive, dynamic, and visual field-based teaching style complements his theoretic, laboratory, and field experiences.

 SIT Pell Grant Match Award.
-SIT Study Abroad provides matching grants to all students receiving Federal Pell Grant funding; this award can be applied to any SIT semester program.
+SIT Study Abroad provides matching grants to students receiving Federal Pell Grant funding for the term during which they are studying with SIT.
+This award can be applied to any SIT program.
+Qualified students must complete the scholarship portion of their application.
 View all SIT Study Abroad scholarships.

 The tuition fee covers the following program components: